 The GSU nursing faculty member carries the responsibility for overall leadership, coordination, and supervision, and evaluation of the designated practicum.
-The primary functions of the faculty member/ professor are as follows:
+The primary functions of the faculty member/professor are as follows:

-- Along with the Director of Clinical Education select or assist the student to select the sites for graduate student clinical. - Approve the clinical site. - Select or assist the student to select the preceptor who will cooperate with the university. - Interpret the practicum experience to the health care agency and/or the prospective adjunct clinical faculty. - Coordinate and communicate schedules, deadlines, and other information in fulfilling the practicum goals. - Supervise and evaluate the graduate student's development, progress, and overall performance.
+- Along with the clinical site supervisor select or assist the student to select the sites for graduate student practica. - Approve the clinical site. - Select or assist the student to select the adjunct clinical faculty who will cooperate with the university. - Interpret the practicum experience to the health care agency and/or the prospective adjunct clinical faculty. - Coordinate and communicate schedules, deadlines, and other information in fulfilling the practicum goals. - Supervise and evaluate the graduate student's development, progress, and overall performance.

-- Arrange for periodic conferences with the graduate student and the preceptor (if applicable), as needed. - Prepare evaluation criteria and provide the criteria to the students in writing. - Provide feedback after observation of the student's performance of a clinical assignment. - Serve as liaison during the practicum experience that involves a preceptor. - Along with the Director of Clinical Education, assist students to obtain affiliation agreements between clinical agency and GSU.
+- Arrange for periodic conferences with the graduate student and the adjunct clinical faulty (if applicable), as needed. - Prepare evaluation criteria, and provide the criteria to the students in writing. - Provide feedback after observation of the student's performance of a clinical assignment. - Serve as liaison during the practicum experience that involve adjunct clinical faculty. - Along with the Clinical Site supervisor, assist students to obtain affiliation agreements between clinical agency and GSU.